Ezequiel Schelotto: Internazionale

 Schelotto joined Italian giants Inter Milan on 31 January 2013 for €3.5 million cash plus 50% "card" of Marko Livaja (Inter valued 50% rights of Livaja for €2.5 million but bought the rights back from Cesena for €1.5 million cash).
 Schelotto made his debut on 3 February in a 3–1 loss against Siena, playing the first 45 minutes before giving way to Mateo Kovačić.
 He scored his only goal for the club in the 1–1 draw against city rivals Milan on 24 February 2013.

 Successively, Schelotto spent two seasons on loan to other Italian clubs, and on 31 August 2015, it was agreed between the two parties Schelotto would terminate his contract by mutual consent.

 Sassuolo (loan)

 On 29 August 2013, Schelotto signed on loan with Serie A side Sassuolo.
 On 29 September he scored his first league goal for Sassuolo in a 2–2 draw with Lazio.

 Parma (loan)

 On 22 January 2014, Schelotto joined Parma along with his Sassuolo compatriot, Jonathan Rossini, signing on a loan deal.

 Chievo (loan)

 On 25 August 2014, Schelotto joined Chievo on loan for the 2014–15 season.

 Sporting CP

-On 20 November 2015, Schelotto joined the Portuguese side Sporting Clube de Portugal on a three-and-a-half-year contract after being released by Internazionale in the summer of that year.
+On 20 November 2015, Schelotto joined the Portuguese side Sporting CP on a three-and-a-half-year contract after being released by Internazionale in the summer of that year.